kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 During the clone, the source MySQL server may suffer reduced performance.
 To minimize impact on the master, the script instructs each Pod to clone from the Pod whose ordinal index is one lower.
-This works because the Stateful Set controller will always ensure Pod `N` is Ready before starting Pod `N+1`.
+This works because the StatefulSet controller will always ensure Pod `N` is Ready before starting Pod `N+1`.

 #### Starting replication